-PRINTED OUTPUT REMARK E Estimated value.
-Actual value is known to be greater than the value shown. < Actual value is known to be less than the value shown. К Results based on colony count outside the acceptance range (non-ideal colony count).
-L Biological organism count less than 0.5 percent (organism may be observed rather than counted).
-D Biological organism count equal to or greater than 15 percent (dominant).
-V Analyte was detected in both the environmental sample and the associated blanks. & Biological organism estimated as dominant.
+PRINTED OUTPUT REMARK E Value is estimated.
+Actual value is known to be greater than the value shown. < Actual value is known to be less than the value shown. М Presence of material verified, but not quantified. Ν Presumptive evidence of presence of material.
+U Material specifically analyzed for, but not detected. А Value is an average.
+V Analyte was detected in both the environmental sample and the associated blanks.
+S Most probable value.